KR1sis/switchsetting_example/README.md

 I looked on my apk and noticed that in case `debuggable false` there is no field sharedPreferencesListener in class PreferenceStorage.
 I think it's optimization by R8.
 It inlines the sharedPreferencesListener field into init block and my apk lost strong reference on listener, so GC collect it.

-For repeat this behavior in sample I have to include in proguard-rules keep from my PreferenceStorage
+For repeat this behavior in sample I have to include in proguard-rules keep for my PreferenceStorage
 ```
 -keep class com.example.settingswitcher.PreferenceStorage
 ```